Filing an application

 1. Online via Washington Connection at www.WashingtonConnection.org;

-2. By completing the application for aged, blind, disabled/long term care coverage (HCA 18-005) and mailing or faxing to DSHS;
+2. By completing the application for aged, blind, disabled/long-term care coverage (HCA 18-005) and mailing or faxing it to DSHS;

-4. As specified in subsection (2) of this section, if you are a child, pregnant, a parent or caretaker relative, or an adult age sixty-four and under without medicare.
+5. As specified in subsection (2) of this section, if you are a child, pregnant, a parent or caretaker relative, or an adult age 64 and under without medicare.

 4. You may receive help filing an application.